hleclerc/Hpipe/README.md

 ("profile opt" means use of `g++ -fprofile-instr-generate` -- clang gives the same kind of results with or without profile optimizations)

-Here is a comparison of the performance of a _basic_ js scanner, written with [re2c](http://re2c.org/) vs a scanner generated by hpipe (see tests/hpipe/js.hpipe and tests/re2c/js.re):
+Here is a comparison of the performance of a _basic_ js scanner, written with [re2c](http://re2c.org/), written with [ragel](http://www.colm.net/open-source/ragel/) or written using hpipe (see tests/re2c/js.re, tests/re2c/js.ragel and tests/hpipe/js.hpipe):

 |                  |       re2c       |     re2c -g      |     hpipe      |    speedup     |
 |------------------|:----------------:|:----------------:|:--------------:|:--------------:|